 With this in mind, we will take class themes and roleplaying into consideration when discussing multiclassing options below, including how well the themes might go together.

 How Do I Multiclass?

 The rules for multiclassing are explained in chapter 6, “Customization Options”, in the Player’s Handbook, including the prerequisites you must meet in order to advance in another class and how certain class features stack or do not stack.
-We have already written about the more confusing interactions: multiclass spellcasting and calculating Armour Class (AC) when you have multiple versions of Unarmoured Defence.
+We have already written articles explaining the more confusing interactions: multiclass spellcasting and calculating Armour Class (AC) when you have multiple versions of Unarmoured Defence.
 There are a few other points that can be confusing for players new to multiclassing, outlined below.

 - You Can’t Multiclass Into The Same Class.
 Many people have inquired about doing this in order to gain the perks of another subclass of their existing class.
 Unfortunately, it doesn’t work that way.